PatrickAcheson/PatrickAcheson/README.md

 **`Undergraduate Cyber Security Student`**

 I am an undergraduate Cyber Security student at Edinburgh Napier University, currently on track for a first-class honours degree.
 In my free time, I dive into web development side projects, improving my skills in Python and JavaScript, while also participating in capture the flag competitions on platforms such as HackTheBox and TryHackMe.
-Eager to continue learning and growing in this field, I am actively seeking cyber security internships and entry-level positions where I can contribute my skills and passion to a team of professionals.
+Eager to continue learning and growing in this field.
 <p align="left">
    <a href="https://www.linkedin.com/in/patrick-acheson-8153a5205/">
       <img alt="LinkedIn" title="Connect with me on LinkedIn" src="https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin"/></a>